bowmanjd/openidea/slides/slides.md

 - Donate to [Open Collective](https://opencollective.com)
 - Use developer time to contribute code back to open source tools
   - maybe a Hackathon!
-- release some open source projects in a public Cargas repository
+- release some open source projects in a public repository

 ---
 layout: image-left